 Year 12 and 13 will be challenging, but it is necessary to prepare you for life in wider society.
 Our moto “Don’t fit in stand out” could not be more relevant, and I hope that you can now envisage yourself in your chosen profession.
 Rest assured that you will be supported and encouraged to be the best that you can be in all subject areas.

-If you would like to speak to me concerning your child’s achievement in the sixth form please make an appointment or feel free to drop in to see me during Parental Surgery which will be held every Friday morning from 9am to 10am.
+If you would like to speak to me concerning your child’s achievement in the sixth form please feel free to call me.

 Achievement Team Leader KS5